roachspray/acsac17wip/README.md

 compare/branch pairs will possibly result in the need to fix any crash samples generated on the slice so that they can cause the original, non-sliced program to reach the same/similar state.
 This is not necessarily a trivial problem.
+Also realize that the goal of the slice generation is to have it be compiled and executable within the same input parameter space as the trace run described below.

 The high level methodology being investigate is the following: